ADOPT A PET

 We recommend that you still submit an adoption survey for that pet in order to be a backup adopter.
 If the first adopter falls through (which does happen), then the next adopter will be notified that the pet is on hold for them.

-We can only process a limited number of back-ups per pet; if you’re unable to select a pet, this means that the number of back-ups has already been met.
+We can only process a limited number of back-ups per pet; if you’re unable to select a pet, this means that the maximum number of back-ups has already been met.
+But this is the perfect time to consider some of the other adoptable pets, including overlooked pets, who are patiently waiting for loving homes!

 In order to be fair to the pet and other potential adopters, we are only able to keep the pet on hold for you for the remainder of the day.
 If you place the pet on hold toward the end of the day, we may be able to extend their hold to the following day.
 Once you have submitted your survey and come in for your scheduled adoption appointment, please be prepared to bring the pet home with you right afterward.